 KI staff, students, and alumni tell of their lives during the pandemic

-All of our lives have been changed by the COVID-19 pandemic.
-Read stories sent in by staff, students, and alumni and get a glimpse of life in our strange new world.
+During spring 2020 all of our lives changed by the COVID-19 pandemic.
+Here are the stories that was sent in by staff, students, and alumni during this special period of time.

 Bo C Bertilson: New routines at Huddinge Academic Health Centre